You're listening to a pop

 - The Final Fight stage theme in Capcom vs. SNK: Millennium Fight 2000 has a gangster rap segment, complete with profanity.
 Even more wild is that you can only hear those lyrics when playing the arcade version of the game.
 The console ports of the game cut out the rap segment, because of the profanity.

 - The intro to Brutal Legend features a rap segment in the middle of a metal song.
 Right after the pop segment.
-To be fair, though, the band in question had been painfully homogenized for tween audiences, and they all die before the game starts proper.
+Don't worry, they all die before the game starts proper.

 - U.S. Tuned, the North American opening for Auto Modellista.

 - Homestar Runner: Inverted with "Rap Song" by Coach Z (accidentally) featuring Peacey P. The song itself is all rap, but has an R&B break, performed by Tenerence Love.
 "Loading Screens" is a straight example, as is "Trudgemank".

 - "In the Ocean Blue", from the third episode of Charlie The Unicorn, is occasionally interrupted by a shrimp rapping names of many sea creatures similarly to the Pokerap.

 - In the album version of "I Burn", Yang Xiao Long's Leitmotif in RWBY, Lamar Hall suddenly breaks in with a rap verse.

 - Exaggerated in the Phineas and Ferb episode "Spa Day", which has a song with relaxing, lounge music, except for a completely out-of-the-blue rap tune interrupting it in the middle - the catch being that the rap section made up the majority of the song.

 - Total Drama World Tour: Harold interrupts some songs to start rapping, much to the others' annoyance.